-Nordic Valley Ski Resort overlooks a spectacular winter rural landscape just an hour north of Salt Lake City International Airport.
+Nordic Valley Ski Resort overlooks a spectacular rural landscape just an hour north of Salt Lake City International Airport.
 The last leg of the journey is the scenic drive up Ogden or North Ogden Canyon.
 These canyons quickly shed population density and gain elevation en-route to a boutique resort experience.
-Nordic Valley feels wonderfully secluded and offers the best of The Greatest Snow on Earth®, all at a budget-friendly price.
+Nordic Valley feels wonderfully secluded and offers the best of The Greatest Snow on Earth® at a budget-friendly price.
 In the coldest months, nearby Pineview Reservoir becomes a sea of ice that catches the colors of sunrise and sunset.
 The world caught a glimpse of this idyllic valley during the 2002 Olympic Winter Games.
 Long recognized as an ideal mountain for those new to skiing, surprising diversity of terrain and Utah's signature snow; Nordic Valley is one of the lesser known resorts among the Ogden Valley bunch.
 The times, however, are changing and the secret is out.

 In a way, the resort has returned to its roots: reclaiming the Nordic Valley name from the previous Wolf Mountain as part of new development on the ski hill.
-Though Nordic Valley is the smallest resort in the Ogden Valley, new trails are accessible this season via snowcat in anticipation of the expanded resort's future lift service.
-This 2,000-acre expansion will add dozens of new trails and nearly three times the vertical.
+Though Nordic Valley is the smallest resort in the Ogden Valley, new trails are accessible via snowcat in anticipation of the expanded resort's future lift service.
+This 2,000-acre expansion adds dozens of new trails and nearly three times the vertical.
 Smooth flowing lines and access to over 40 different features at Nordic Valley's terrain park will keep freestyle skiers and boarders plenty entertained.

 Nordic Valley Variety